NicolasChagnet/mcp-codebase-cartography/README.md

 The various exposed tools by this server are:

-- `get_codebase_map(max_depth: int = 2)`: Returns the root folder directory tree, filtering out ignored files (.git, node_modules, build dirs).
-Shows file roles and structural layout to give the agent a macro overview.
+- `get_codebase_map(max_depth: int = 2)`: Returns the root folder directory tree as a structured object, filtering out ignored files (.git, node_modules, build dirs).
+Each node has a `name`, workspace-relative `path`, `kind` (`dir` or `file`), and nested `children`; directories truncated by `max_depth` carry a `collapsed_entries` count of omitted entries.
+Gives the agent a macro overview of the structural layout.

 - `get_compressed_file(file_path: string)`: Preferred over standard file reading.
 Returns a file's imports, type declarations, docstrings, and function signatures with body logic stripped and replaced by line counts (e.g., // [Body hidden: 45 lines]).
+Opening and closing delimiters are preserved so the output stays syntactically unambiguous.

 - `search_codebase(pattern: string, extension: string | undefined, max_results: int = 10)`: Runs regex search over indexed files using an ultra-fast in-memory/ripgrep backend.
 Returns matching files and snippets truncated to 1 line of context.